 The reason you would rarely need to use double clutching to upshift is that it would just take too long under normal circumstances.
 You can apply the throttle to lift the revs when downshifting, but the only way to drop the revs is to wait for them to drop themselves.
 The main way this would happen faster is if you were driving uphill, in which case you would probably be looking to downshift anyway.

-Double clutching is commonly used nowadays in trucks and other special vehicles that do not have synchronized gearboxes.
-A synchronized gearbox essentially has a system already built into it that helps to make both down and up shifts easier and smoother, by keeping the transmission shaft rotating so that its speed doesn’t drop rapidly.
+Double clutching is most commonly used in trucks and other special vehicles that do not have synchronized gearboxes.
+A synchronized gearbox essentially has a system already built into it that helps to make both down and upshifts easier and smoother, by keeping the transmission shaft rotating so that its speed doesn’t drop rapidly.

 Rev Matching vs Double Clutching – Which To Use?